Panelista-Output/panelista-articles/content/en/vasttrafik-and-panelista.md

 ### What type of questions do you ask?

 **Samuel**: One question was to test a few of our hypotheses around necessary information when something unexpected happens; _“How would you like to find out if something will affect your trip?”_.
 Another was to explore needs for possible subscription services; _“Should Västtrafik offer some kind of subscription?
-And if so, what is important?_". ~~We got a lot of things which we had not considered~~.
+And if so, what is important?_". ~~We learned a lot of new things~~.

 **Annelie**: We also asked a question where we linked to a prototype for a new feature in our app, so the questions can be quite different.
 Sometimes a lot of the panelists share the same needs, sometimes it varies a lot.